bps90/snapai/README.md

 ## Getting Started

 1. Requirements:
-You need to have a modern browser (Chrome, Firefox, Edge, Opera, ...)
+You need to have a modern browser (Chrome, Firefox, Edge, Opera, ...) and python installed on your computer.
+You can download python from [here](https://www.python.org/downloads/).

 2. Install conda
 You can install anaconda or miniconda.
 We will use miniconda.